-United States Department of State Professional Fellows Program—Advancing Young Women Agribusiness Entrepreneurs and Innovators 2018
+United States Department of State Professional Fellows Program—Advancing Young Women in Agribusiness 2020

 The United States Department of State is recruiting young Tanzanian, Kenyan, and Ugandan professionals from diverse backgrounds in private, public, non-governmental, and education sectors who are either women agribusiness entrepreneurs or individuals working to increase women’s economic engagement in the agricultural sector.

 About the Award: The goal of the Fellows Program is to build fellows’ capacity and skills in agro-entrepreneurship and agri-food system innovation and for them to learn about issues of women’s economic empowerment.
 Kenyan, Tanzanian and Ugandan fellows will develop their leadership capacity and professional skills through a fully funded four-week fellowship program in the United States.

 - A citizen, national, or permanent resident of Tanzania, Kenya, or Uganda